waku-org/lab.waku.org/examples/keystore-management/README.md

 If you encounter an "ERC20: insufficient allowance" error, it means the token approval transaction was not completed successfully.
 Please try again and make sure to approve the token spending in your wallet.

 ## TODO
-- [ ] add help type info on the webapp
-- [ ] update descriptions, and link specs/resources
-- [x] footer for discord help
-- [ ] add info about exporting/using keystore/credential and using with nwaku/nwaku-compose/waku-simulator
+- [ ] add info about using with nwaku/nwaku-compose/waku-simulator
-- [x] exporting entire keystore